 The National Park of the Peace of Sant’Anna di Stazzema

-Video interview of the survivors of Sant’Anna di Stazzema with their testaments
+Video interviews of the survivors with their testaments

-As a sign of memory of the facts of that terrible 12 August 1944, the people of Sant’Anna di Stazzema decided to build an Ossuary Monument on the hill of Col di Cava.
-The building was finished on 1948 by the relatives of the victims and the survivors.
-The monument is a tower made of stone of 12 m / 39 ft. of height, with four arches where is located a sculpture representing a woman with a child, died of the Nazi-fascist attack.
-Under the basement are buried the relic of the victims, and a commemorating headstone brings the name of those people that was possible to identify.
+As a sign of memory of the facts of that terrible 12 August 1944, the local people decided to build an Ossuary Monument on the hill of Col di Cava.
+The relatives of the victims and the survivors ended the construction in 1948.
+The monument is a tower made of stone 12 m / 39 ft. in height with four arches.
+Inside a sculpture represents a woman with a child who died in the Nazi-fascist attack.
+Under the basement are buried the relic of the victims.
+And a commemorating headstone brings the name of those people that was possible to identify.

 The Museum of Resistance

-The museum is open all year long.
+The museum is open all year long and free entrance

-Tuesday, Wednesday, Thursday 9.00 am – 2.00 pm;
+- Tuesday, Wednesday, and Thursday 9.00 am – 2.00 pm.

-Friday and Saturday 9.00 am – 5.00 pm; Sunday 2.00 pm – 6.00 pm.
+- Friday and Saturday 9.00 am – 5.00 pm.

-Summer Time: (1st April – 30th March)
+Summer Time: usually from 1st April to 30th September.

-Tuesday, Wednesday, 9.00 am – 2.00 pm;
+- Tuesday, Wednesday, 9.00 am – 2.00 pm.

-Thursday, Friday, and Saturday 9.00 am – 6.00 pm;
+- Thursday, Friday, and Saturday 9.00 am – 6.00 pm.

 - Sunday 10.30 pm – 6.30 pm.